informatics-isi-edu/synapse-viewer/README.md

 ```

 spin.html: Allows multiple point clouds from different datafiles to
-be plot on the same 3D scatter plot and spinning animation by z axis
+be plotted on the same 3D scatter plot and spinning animation by z axis

+Options of specifying meta global configuration and runtime local
+configuraiton in a json structured format is also available.
+Please see
+viewer-synapse.js for samples